1906 Atlanta race massacre: Responses

 As an outcome of the massacre, the African-American economy suffered, because of property losses, damage, and disruption.
 Some individual businesses were forced to close.
 The community made significant social changes, pulling businesses from mixed areas, settling in majority-black neighborhoods (some of which was enforced by discriminatory housing practices into the 1960s), and changing other social patterns.
 In the years after the massacre, African Americans were most likely to live in predominately black communities, including those that developed west of the city near Atlanta University or in eastern downtown.
 Many black businesses dispersed from the center to the east, where the thriving black business district known as "Sweet Auburn" soon developed.

 Many African Americans rejected the accommodationist position of Booker T. Washington at Tuskegee Institute, believing that they had to be more forceful about protecting their communities and advancing their race.
 Some black Americans modified their opinions on the necessity of armed self-defense, even as many issued explicit warnings about the dangers of armed political struggle.
-Harvard-educated W. E. B. Du Bois, who was teaching at Atlanta University and supported leadership by the "Talented Tenth", purchased a shotgun after rioting broke out in the city.
+Harvard-educated W. E. B. Du Bois, who was teaching at Atlanta University and supported leadership by the "talented tenth", purchased a shotgun after rioting broke out in the city.
 He said in response to the carnage, "I bought a Winchester double-barreled shotgun and two dozen rounds of shells filled with buckshot.
 If a white mob had stepped on the campus where I lived I would without hesitation have sprayed their guts over the grass."
 As his position solidified in later years, circa 1906–1920, Du Bois argued that organized political violence by black Americans was folly.
 Still, in response to real-world threats on black people, Du Bois "was adamant about the legitimacy and perhaps the duty of self-defense, even where there [might be a] danger of spillover into political violence."

 Elected in 1906, Governor Hoke Smith fulfilled a campaign promise by proposing legislation in August 1907 for a literacy test for voting, which would disenfranchise most blacks and many poor whites through subjective administration by whites.
 In addition, the legislature included provisions for grandfather clauses to ensure whites were not excluded because of lack of literacy or the required amount of property, and for the Democratic Party to have a white primary, another means of exclusion.
 These provisions were passed by constitutional amendment in 1908, effectively disfranchising most blacks.
 Racial segregation was already established by law.
 Both systems under Jim Crow largely continued into the late 1960s.

-After the Great War (World War I), Atlanta worked to promote racial reconciliation and understanding by creating the Commission on Interracial Cooperation in 1919; it later evolved into the Southern Regional Council.
+After World War I, Atlanta worked to promote racial reconciliation and understanding by creating the Commission on Interracial Cooperation in 1919; it later evolved into the Southern Regional Council.
 But most institutions of the city remained closed to African Americans.
 For instance, no African-American policemen were hired until 1948, after World War II.